-Social work technicians have college-level education from a recognized social services program.
+Social work technicians have college-level education from a recognized social work technician program.
 Social work technician training provides a solid foundation and pathway for continued studies in social work.
-Technicians work with clients, groups, and communities and perform hands-on interventions aimed at improving social wellbeing.
-As paraprofessionals, the tasks performed by technicians require specific steps that are less likely to vary.
+Technicians work with clients, groups, and communities and perform hands-on interventions aimed at improving social well-being to allow clients to reach optimal social functioning.
+As paraprofessionals, certain tasks must be done with case oversight from a social worker or other licensed professional.

 Social workers have a university-level education in social work, with the minimum education being a Bachelor of Social Work from an accredited university program.
 Many social workers also hold a Masters-level social work education.
-Social workers are professionals that work with clients, groups, and communities to improve psychosocial wellbeing.
+Social workers are professionals that work with clients, groups, and communities to improve psychosocial well-being to allow clients to reach optimal psychosocial functioning.
 As professionals, social workers are responsible for interpreting information and making complex decisions based on their broad-based knowledge and experience.

 Although there is some overlap in the curriculum of college courses from social work technicians, and university-level social work training at the Bachelor and Master level, there are variations in intensity, breadth, theory, and research.
 The same is true for practice activities.
-While there may, at times, be crossover in the type of activities performed by social workers and social work technicians, differences exist in the purpose for which the activity is performed, the intervention approach that is drawn upon in practice, the intensity and breadth of the activity, the theory and research basis that is required to execute these activities in a safe and competent manner, and whether the activity can be performed autonomously in practice or whether supervision is required.
+While there may, at times, be crossover in the type of activities performed by social workers and social work technicians, differences exist in the purpose for which the activity is performed, the intervention approach that is drawn upon in practice, the intensity and breadth of the activity, the theory and research basis that is required to execute these activities in a safe and competent manner, and whether the activity can be performed autonomously in practice or whether case oversight is required.
 A grid for scopes of practice that breaks down specific practice activities for each profession can be found in Appendix A.